ottomated/CrewLink/README.md

 ## Installation

-Download the latest version from [releases](https://github.com/OhMyGuus/CrewLink/releases) and run the `CrewLink-Setup-X.X.X.exe` file.
+Download the latest version from [releases](https://github.com/OhMyGuus/CrewLink/releases) and run the `BetterCrewLink-Setup-X.X.X.exe` file.
 You may get antivirus warnings, because this program hooks into the Among Us process to read game data.

-If you can, you should use a private server by deploying [this repository](https://github.com/OhMyGuus/CrewLink-server).
+If you can, you should use a private server by deploying [this repository](https://github.com/OhMyGuus/BetterCrewLink-server).

 ### Setup Instructions (click)